-This native Russian hunting breed is one of the principle hunting dogs of the Taiga region and mountain areas in Central and East Siberia.
+This native Russian hunting breed is one of the principle hunting dogs of the Taiga region as well as mountain areas in Central and East Siberia.
 The breed evolved from offspring of Tungus, Yakut, pre-Baikal and pre-Amur Laikas.

 The three Laika breeds are all bred to hunt large game in central and northern Russia.
-East Siberian Laikas' solid, brave, and naturally distrusting character makes them excellent guard dogs, especially at night.
-If they are not used for hunting or as a sled dog, regular sporting activity is essential.
+East Siberian Laikas are solid and brave, making them excellent guard dogs, especially at night, coupled with their natural distrust.
+If they are not used for hunting or as a sled dog, regular exercise is essential.